 Guidance on the procedure for dismissal is set out in the ACAS Code of Practice.

-Generally, employees must have been employed for two years, known as the ‘qualifying period’, before they are eligible to bring a claim for unfair dismissal.
-As such, and with the correct legal advice, it can be a relatively straightforward process to lawfully dismiss an employee with less than two years’ service – if the reason for dismissal is not automatically unfair and/or discriminatory.
+Generally, employees must have been employed for two years, known as the ‘qualifying period’, before they can bring a claim for unfair dismissal.
+As such, and with the correct legal advice, it can be relatively straightforward to lawfully dismiss an employee with less than two years’ service – if the reason for dismissal is not automatically unfair and/or discriminatory.
 Importantly, there is no qualifying period for either of these claims.
-You must take great care as successful claims will be deemed unfair regardless of the employee’s length of service.
+You must take great care, as successful claims will be deemed unfair regardless of the employee’s length of service.

 Discrimination and the protected characteristics under the Equality Act